 The Company's financial condition is affected by general market conditions and conditions specific to the mining industry.
 These conditions include, but are not limited to, the price of gold and accessibility of debt or equity.

 Overall Performance and Outlook

-The following highlights the Company's overall performance for the three and nine months ended June 30, 2021:
+The following highlights the Company's overall performance for the three months and year ended September 30, 2021: